Robinlovelace/odjitter/README.md

-developed the approach to support strategic investment in walking and cycling infrastructure networks based on our observation that route networks resulting from OD pairs from and to single centroids per zone were too sparse.
-The approach can ‘slot into’ existing transport modelling workflows that use desire lines which can be used as the basis of route network assignment, uptake modelling, and route network generation modelling workflows (Morgan and Lovelace 2020).
+developed the approach to support strategic investment in walking and cycling infrastructure networks based on our observation that route networks resulting from OD pairs from and to single centroids per zone were too sparse, and not adequate for active travel representation.
+The approach can ‘slot into’ existing transport modelling workflows that use desire lines as the basis of route network assignment, uptake modelling, and route network generation workflows (Morgan and Lovelace 2020).
 <!-- todo: add flow diagram --> We refer to the approach as jittering,
 noting the use term to describe a similar process of adding “random noise to the data” for data visualization (Wickham 2016).